What Is Character Motivation, And Why Does It Matter?

 Seeking professional help

 If you want to know more about your motivations, it may be difficult to do it on your own.
 Figuring out your motivations can be a way for you to set better goals and find the drive needed to accomplish those goals.
-Talking to a therapist can be the ultimate key to achieving your goals.
+Talking to a therapist may be the ultimate key to achieving your goals.
 They can help you process your character study exercise and figure out your motivations, as well as the motivations of those around you.
 This can help you relate better to yourself and the people in your life.

 Benefits of online therapy